 On the other hand, Lake City Coffee roasts the old fashioned way; low-n-slow over an open fire.
 Roasting our coffee beans low-n-slow, to the point of being a dark brown (barely dark), produces a flavor with just a hint of burnt, yet keeps the wonderful full bodied flavor that God put into those beans.
 You’ll be able to taste the smooth, non-bitter, naturally sweet taste of the coffee been.

-For you dark roast fans, please don’t be insulted by statement below.
+For you are a dark roast fan, please don’t be insulted by my statement below.
 Keep in mind, I always say, drink what you like.
 If you truly like bitter and burnt industrial coffee, then go for it.
-On the other hand if you’re willing to experiment, then you have a cornicopia of opportunities with coffee.
+On the other hand if you’re willing to experiment, then you have a cornucopia of opportunities with coffee.

 Not only can you choose coffees from different continents, but also different countries, different regions, different farms, different processing methods (washed, natural, honey, etc.), different roasting methods, old stale beans or fresh roasted, and a whole slew of different brewing methods.